 Skip to main content

-PostgreSQL Web Access PostgreSQL web access provides two modes for interacting with your database directly from the browser: the Data Explorer for visual browsing and editing, and the SQL Terminal for running ad-hoc queries.
+PostgreSQL Web Access PostgreSQL web access provides a unified interface for interacting with your database directly from the browser.
+It combines visual table browsing and editing with an integrated SQL query runner, all in one interface.

 Connecting